'Revenge travel': Because home is not where the heart is after months of lockdown | Science-Environment

 After months of being cooped up inside as Covid raged outside, well-heeled Indians have decided that home is not where the heart is and are hitting the road – and the skies – to break the monotony of their indoor existence.

 There is even a term for it – 'revenge travel'.
-So when states started opening up after a ferocious second Covid wave, people headed out in droves to beachside hotels, hill homestays, or even just a resort close by.
-Anywhere but home and maybe not quite what the doctor ordered Taking revenge as it were for the months of anxiety, of working from home, doing or conducting classes online and unable to meet even close relatives, they masked up, got their jabs, and wasted no time in heading outdoors. ''Bookings as measured by the share of bookings with travel dates more than four weeks away are over 10 percent this year compared to around 5 percent last year," Rajiv Subramanian, vice president at global online travel company Cleartrip, told PTI.
+So when states started opening up after a ferocious second Covid wave, people headed out in droves to beachside hotels, hill homestays or even just a resort close by.
+Anywhere but home and maybe not quite what the doctor ordered Taking revenge as it were for the months of anxiety, of working from home, doing or conducting classes online and unable to meet even close relatives, they masked up, got their jabs and wasted no time in heading outdoors. ''Advance bookings as measured by the share of bookings with travel dates more than four weeks away are over 10 per cent this year compared to around 5 per cent last year," Rajiv Subramanian, vice president at global online travel company Cleartrip, told PTI.

-"We expect the increased momentum of the vaccination drive and reduced caseloads to catalyze domestic travel recovery in the next two quarters,'' he added.
+"We expect the increased momentum of the vaccination drive and reduced caseloads to catalyse domestic travel recovery in the next two quarters,'' he added.

-On the ground, images of people thronging destinations like Manali and serpentine queues of cars waiting to get into popular hill destinations such as Shimla.
+On the ground, images of people thronging destinations like Manali and serpentine queues of cars waiting to get into popular hill towns such as Shimla give the picture.

-Be it a workcation, staycation, or drive action, people were clearly eager to travel and splurge as India's Covid cases dipped, determined to make up for lost leisure days due to frequent shutdowns, signaling the return of normalcy for the corona-hit travel and hospitality sector.
+Be it a workcation, staycation or drivecation, people are clearly eager to travel and splurge as India's Covid cases dipped, determined to make up fo.r lost leisure days due to frequent shutdowns, signalling the return of normalcy for the corona-hit travel and hospitality sector.

 Noida-based IT professional Avinash Giri chose the quiet town of Naggar in Himachal Pradesh's Kullu district for his workcation.